The Framework

 ICT Order Flow Concepts

 Identifies institutional order blocks, fair value gaps (FVG), optimal trade entry (OTE) levels, and liquidity pools.
-CEO follows ICT methodology for understanding smart money behavior.
+CEO follows ICT methodology for understanding where smart money operates.

 Smart Money Concepts (SMC)

-CEO follows institutional prop desk risk management: hard daily/weekly drawdown limits, position sizing discipline, no revenge trading, no emotional decision-making.
+Institutional prop desk risk management: hard daily/weekly drawdown limits, strict position sizing, no revenge trading, no emotional decision-making.

 Wyckoff Accumulation/Distribution